 When law enforcement members disregard the Fourth Amendment and conduct an unreasonable search, often the evidence they procure will be ruled inadmissible in court.
 But not always.
-(To learn about an important exception, see Police Searches and the Good Faith Exception.)
+(To learn about one important exception, see Police Searches and the Good Faith Exception.)

 Using Illegally Seized Evidence

 Items or evidence seized illegally may still be used in these situations:

 - Sentencing.
 A judge may consider improperly seized evidence at sentencing.

 - Civil cases and deportation hearings.
 Likewise, evidence improperly seized may be introduced.

 - Impeachment.
 In some instances, a prosecutor may use illegally seized evidence to “impeach” a witness (to attack the witness’ credibility).